Our Designation Policy

 You may choose to direct all or a portion of your gift to areas of special concern to you.

-Many donors prefer United Way’s convenient, one-step way to help others by directing their entire pledge to the Community Impact Fund, which mobilizes the caring power of our community to advance education, income and health.
-You also may choose to direct all or a portion of your donation to one or more of the impact areas for which you feel passionate about – education, income and health.
+Many donors prefer United Way’s convenient, one-step way to help others by directing their entire pledge to the Community Impact Fund, which mobilizes the caring power of our community to advance education, financial stability, health and basic needs.
+You also may choose to direct all or a portion of your donation to one or more of the impact areas for which you feel passionate about – education, financial stability, health and basic needs.
 Whether you invest in the Community Impact Fund or in one or more Impact Area, you do so with the confidence that our Community Impact volunteers will ensure your donation is invested where it will have the greatest impact.

 Optional Areas of Investment